Ombudsman separating the truth from the misconceptions

 2) Ombudsmen are paid by the traders so will always see in their favour

 Nope.
 The traders pay yes.
 The alternative would be for consumers to pay at least a proportion!
 The traders pay a yearly fee plus a case fee.
-If the case goes to arbitration then in some cases, such as with the Furniture Ombudsman and an independent inspection is required, the trader pays for this too.
+If the case goes to arbitration then in some cases, such as with the Furniture Ombudsman an independent inspection is required.
+The trader pays for this too.
 Therefore it is actually in the traders’ interest to try and resolve the matter and for it not to go to the Ombudsman.
-If you look at providers’ annual reviews you will see the breakdown of percentages of cases won by trader etc. If the consumer were made to pay as well you might as well go to court and these schemes are there to provide an ALTERNATIVE!
+If you look at ADR providers’ annual reviews you will see the breakdown of percentages of cases won by trader etc. If the consumer were made to pay as well you might as well go to court and these schemes are there to provide an ALTERNATIVE!
 An Ombudsman service gets paid the same win or lose so there is no incentive to find in favour of either party.

 As an example: